 “Then I saw a great white throne and him who was seated on it.
 From his presence earth and sky fled away, and no place was found for them.
 And I saw the dead, great and small, standing before the throne, and books were opened.
 Then another book was opened, which is the book of life.
 And the dead were judged by what was written in the books, according to what they had done.
 And the sea gave up the dead who were in it, Death and Hades gave up the dead who were in them, and they were judged, each one of them, according to what they had done.
 Then Death and Hades were thrown into the lake of fire.
 This is the second death, the lake of fire.
 And if anyone’s name was not found written in the book of life, he was thrown into the lake of fire” (Rev. 20:11-15).

 In contrast to what we just considered, this will be a sad event.
-Every unbeliever who ever existed will one day face the Creator and He will issue judgment.
+Every unbeliever who ever existed will one day face the Creator and He will issue the Divine judgment.
 Not one of their sins will be forgotten and He will provide a just sentence that we all deserve.
-In this passage we see three things: The Sovereign Judge (20:11), the sinful crowd (20:12a), and the sentence given (20:12b-15).
+In this passage, we see three things: The Sovereign Judge (20:11), the sinful crowd (20:12a), and the sentence given (20:12b-15).

 Jesus said it plainly, “an hour is coming when all who are in the tombs will hear his voice and come out, those who have done good to the resurrection of life, and those who have done evil to the resurrection of judgment” (John 5:29).
 When He says “those who have done good” and “those who have done evil” it is important to understand that those actions are not the basis of their condition.
 Rather, they are the evidence of their condition.
-That is to say, good works don’t save, but they do evidence one’s salvation.
+That is to say, good works don’t save, but they are evidence of one’s salvation.

 What is it that determines which resurrection you will be a part of?
-The answer is spiritual resurrection.
+The answer is the spiritual resurrection.
 Because of sin, all people are spiritually dead and are therefore unable to save themselves (cf. Eph.
 2:1).
 The only way in which a sinner in the condition of spiritual death is able to experience spiritual life is if the Lord raises him up.
 It is essential that the Lord create spiritual life within the individual so that they may believe.
 As sinners, we laid in the sepulcher of sin unable to please God, for we were spiritually dead.
 The only thing in us that could reach God was the stench of our sin!
 No amount of actions, rituals, or strivings we ever did could find favor with God.
 Then suddenly, by the grace of God, Christ called for us to come forth.

 Just like Lazarus, we also were dead, but our death was spiritual.
-In the call of salvation the Lord Jesus Christ issued the command and we were raised up to newness of life.
+In the call of salvation, the Lord Jesus Christ issued the command and we were raised up to newness of life.